Special educational needs and disabilities (SEND) participation and co-production policy 2018 to 2021

 - before any project or piece of work goes ahead, we will agree how we will involve children, young people and their parents or carers in that work

-- all services and teams working with children, young people and young adults with SEND will complete an annual participation audit.
-This audit will include details of how the service or team plans to make sure they improve their participation or co-production
+- all services and teams working with children, young people and young adults with SEND will complete an annual participation audit with a focus on improving participation

-- we will invest in training for staff, children and young people and their parents or carers to develop their skills around individual and strategic participation and co-production
+- we will provide training for staff, children and young people and their parents and carers to develop their skills around participation and co-production

-- we will invest in training in person-centred approaches to support effective individual participation
+- we will provide training in person-centred approaches to support individual participation

-- we will make sure that information about services for children, young people and young adults with SEND is available in accessible formats
+- we will make sure information about services for children, young people and young adults with SEND is accessible

-- we will create and support a SEND young people and young adults' forum to help them be more involved in strategic decision-making
+- we will create and support a SEND young people's forum to help them be involved in strategic decision-making

-- we will work with the DPCC and other parent carer groups to make sure parents and carers participate in strategic decision-making.
-This includes participating in recruitment to key posts working with SEND, and in creating a parents' panel
+- we will work with the Dorset Parent Carer Council (DPCC) and other parent carer groups to make sure parents and carers participate in strategic decision-making

-- we will make sure we recognise and reward children, young people and parents and carers for their contribution
+- we will make sure we recognise and reward children, young people and parents and carers for their contributions

 How we'll know it's working

-Services are designed with the families who use them, leading to better outcomes for everyone.
+Services are designed and monitored with the families who use them, leading to better outcomes for everyone.